pinkeyyy/monogame-framework-wpfinterop/Readme.md

 # Features

-Some of the Monogame classes where incompatible with WPF (Game always spawns it's own window, Mouse didn't care which control had focus, ..) so they had to be reimplemented.
+Some of the Monogame classes are incompatible with WPF (Game always spawns its own window, Mouse doesn't care which control has focus, ..) so they had to be reimplemented.

 As a convention, all reimplemented classes will have the prefix Wpf:

 * WpfGame as a replacement for Game class.
-Note that due to WPF limitations the WpfGame will always run at a maximum 60 FPS in fixed step (Update and Draw are always called, no Updates are skipped)
+Note that due to WPF limitations the WpfGame will always run at a maximum 60 FPS in fixed step (Update and Draw are always called, no Updates are skipped).
+It is possible to lower the framerate via TargetElapsedTime)
 * WpfMouse and WpfKeyboard provide input per host instance.
 When multiple WpfGame instances are spawned, only one will receive input at any time
-* WpfGraphicsDeviceService as a dummy implementation of IGraphicsDeviceService to prevent Content manager from crashing (it looks for IGraphicsDeviceService inside Services)
+* WpfGraphicsDeviceService as a dummy implementation of IGraphicsDeviceService (required by the content manager)
 * WpfGameComponent and WpfDrawableGameComponent as a replacement for the original ones which required a reference to a Game instance

 ## Mouse behaviour